Luos-io/Documentation/src/pages/high/ros.md

 ## Install ROS 2 and Luos

-First install [ROS 2 Foxy](https://index.ros.org/doc/ros2/Installation/Foxy/) for your OS with FastRTPS.
-Also install [`colcon`](https://index.ros.org/doc/ros2/Tutorials/Colcon-Tutorial/#install-colcon) as advised in the guidelines.
+First install <a href="https://index.ros.org/doc/ros2/Installation/Foxy/" target="_blank">ROS 2 Foxy</a> for your OS with FastRTPS.
+Also install <a href="https://index.ros.org/doc/ros2/Tutorials/Colcon-Tutorial/#install-colcon" target="_blank">`colcon`</a> as advised in the guidelines.
 If you are not familiar with ROS, you should go on with a couple of ROS 2 tutorials to get started.

 Then clone `luos_ros2` to your workspace and compile it with colcon: